MechWarrior Online: Collaborating with Smith & Tinker on Mechwarrior: 3015

 They arranged with IGN to publish the trailer and a feature article interviewing Weisman and Bullock about the project and the premise.
 The published trailer with supposed in-game footage was released on 9 July 2009, depicting a House Davion Warhammer fighting an invading House Kurita in the form of a Jenner and an Atlas on Deshler in 3015.
-The words "in-game footage", clearly seen in the trailer, has caused confusion among fans.
+The words "in-game footage", clearly seen in the trailer, caused confusion among fans.
 At the time it was created, the intent was to attract a publisher.
-So PGI used the UE3 game engine to demonstrate what a new MechWarrior game might look like.
-UE3 was stated as the logical engine of choice since PGI had familiarity with UE3 from their previous projects.
+So, PGI used the UE3 game engine to demonstrate what a new MechWarrior game might look like.
+UE3 was stated as the logical engine of choice, since PGI had familiarity with UE3 from their previous projects.

 While pitching this vertical slice to publishers, PGI and Smith & Tinker were not successful in getting funding.
-The IP contractual obligations with Microsoft stated that the game could only be released on Xbox and PC, so that automatically excluded the Playstation userbase and therefore limited the potential return of investment for third-party publishers.
-These conditions were worsened by the 2008 financial crisis and caused a lack of publishers willing to fund Smith & Tinker's and PGI's singleplayer Mechwarrior: 3015 concept.
-As Weisman, Ekman, and Bullock wrote in the first dev blog post for Mechwarrior: Online: "The hard work began in earnest after the video release.
+The IP contractual obligations with Microsoft stated that the game could only be released on Xbox and PC, so that automatically excluded the PlayStation userbase and therefore limited the potential return of investment for third-party publishers.
+These conditions were worsened by the Great Recession and caused a lack of publishers willing to fund Smith & Tinker's and PGI's singleplayer Mechwarrior: 3015 concept.
+As Weisman, Ekman and Bullock wrote in the first dev blog post for Mechwarrior: Online: "The hard work began in earnest after the video release.
 We had an aggressive schedule to visit publishers and gauge interest.
 In the month of August we met with all of the major publishers, pitched the MechWarrior game to a captive audience and waited.
 The answers rolled in slowly, starting with the smaller publishers.
 Then word showed up from the big five.
 The answer was no.

 We knew going in, there were two major risks.
 No PS3 version due to a Microsoft restriction, and the epic market collapse and major recession.
 In the end, it was mostly the lack of a PS3 option that did us in.
 The scope and budget required to develop a console reboot needed the support of a PS3 SKU and we just couldn't convince publishers to take a risk.
 By late fall 2009, our dreams of making a MechWarrior game, began slowly drifting away.